 Volatility investing should not be confused with volatility hedging.
 Just like you pay insurance premiums to protect your home against damage; market participants pay volatility premiums to protect against a market crash.
 Like insurance companies, short volatility investors can systematically harvest this premium.
 It is important to remember that insurance companies also make payouts after adverse events, and short volatility investors may experience similar drawdowns during spikes in volatility.

 Conversely, long volatility investors seek to profit during spikes in volatility.
 However, the mean reverting nature of the VIX Index may cause long volatility investors to quickly give up any gains.

-It is for this reason that volatility investing should only be viewed from a long term perspective and as diversification to traditional portfolios.
-Like insurance companies, volatility investors shoulder risk in the short term to harvest risk premium over the long term.
+It is for this reason that volatility investing should only be viewed from a long term perspective and as a diversification to traditional portfolios.
+Like insurance companies, volatility investors shoulder risk in the short term to harvest returns over the long term.